zyeeda/install-opencv/README.md

     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * Patch gen_java.py to generate missing VideoWriter class and add some missing CV_CAP_PROP constants
+    * Patch core+Mat.java to refactor protected finalize() to public delete(). finalize() execution is not guaranteed and will cause heap/native leaks
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings
 * Java and Python examples